French Living

 Brexit, EHIC, GHIC, Medical Support and Healthcare

-Starting a new life in France is a dream many people have, but when you start making it a reality, there are many eventualities to consider, especially now that the UK has left the EU.
-This blog post looks at the impact…
+Starting a new life in France is a dream many people and families have, but when you start making it a reality, there are many eventualities to consider, especially after the United Kingdom decided to leave the EU.
+This…

 Fine Bubbles and Champignons for a French Reveillon